 Join us Sunday, July 22nd at ITPC’s Community Activist Summit at AIDS 2018 in Amsterdam, Netherlands.
+REGISTRATION IS NOW OPEN!
+SIGN UP HERE!
 In 2003, more than 120 treatment activists from 67 countries gathered in Cape Town, South Africa for the first International Treatment Preparedness Summit (ITPS).
-The goal of the four-day meeting was to identify ways to strengthen regional treatment education […]
+The goal of the four-day meeting was to […]

 This week, ITPC South Asia and ITPC LATCA are hosting national workshops on pre-exposure prophylaxis (PrEP) in India and Mexico, respectively.
 Supported by LINKAGES/FHI 360 and MAC AIDS Fund, the two-day trainings build off of the foundation laid by the Community-led Consultative Think Tank Meeting on Access to and Use of PrEP hosted by ITPC […]